marcellinamichie291/bitholla/README.md

 ###___Recording data for individual users___
 At first, I created a **price.csv** file within the actual app and recorded price changes directly to the file using the csv-writer library.
 While this worked, I realized that I would run into problems if two different users were to use the application.
 The data was not being associated to a user.
 Therefore, a user wouldn't be able to get the price data from his or her own session but instead get the data that started being recorded whenever the first user opened up the application.
 To get around this, I recorded the data in a PostgreSQL database so each data instance can have a userId value that associated it with a certain user.
 This way, multiple users can be using the app and obtain price change data that started recording only when he or she signed in.
 PostgreSQL also allows me to then extract the data that is relevant to the user that is downloading the .csv file.

+* App still records data to a local file called price.csv regardless of there being a user or not
+* It continuously records until app is closed

+###___Multiple users using the app at once___
+Currently, the app can only allow one user to use the app at a time.
+This is because the websocket connections are terminated after a user signs out.
+If userA was using the app while userB signs out, the app would disconnect from the websockets for both userA and userB, even though userA is still signed in.
+I think I can get around this if I was to have the app constantly connected to the websockets and only record the incoming data if a req.user exists.
+I tried to do this but was unable to stop recording even after a user logged out because req.user did not change.

 ## Things I Would Compelete With More Time

 ###___Tests___